sotasan/customdiscordrpc/README.md

 ## Getting Started

-You have to create your own [Discord Application](https://discord.com/developers/applications) and you can upload some assets if you want to use them later.
-The recommended size for an image is `1024x1024`, but the minimum size is `512x512`.
+You have to create your own [Discord Application](https://discord.com/developers/applications).
 Make sure to copy the `Application ID`.
+If you want to use images, you can upload them under `Rich Presence Assets`.

 ## Installation

-You can just [download](https://github.com/PryosCode/CustomDiscordRPC/releases) the installer and directly execute `CustomDiscordRPC.exe`.
+You can find the latest installer in [Releases](https://github.com/PryosCode/CustomDiscordRPC/releases).

 ## Configuration

-If the application is running you can find a notification icon in the system tray at the bottom right of your screen and if you right click on it you will find an option called `Config`.
-This will open the configuration file in notepad.
+If the application is running you can find a notification icon in the system tray at the bottom right of your screen.
+If you right click on it you will find an option called `Config`.
+This will open the config file in notepad.

-The config is located at `%appdata%\PryosCode\CustomDiscordRPC\config.ini`.
+The config file is located at `%appdata%\PryosCode\CustomDiscordRPC\config.ini`.

 ## Examples